"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 For the domain name, while the exact name match might not hold weight anymore in search ranking, it will do good for branding to go for a domain name that reflects the blog topic.

 At the barest minimum, choose a domain name that closely reflects your topic of discussion.
-It will make it easy for potential visitors to quickly understand your listing information.
+It will make it easy for potential visitors to understand your listing information quickly.

 NameCheap is an ideal domain name registrar of choice for many marketers.
 And I recommend you register your domain name with NameCheap.

-Next, you need a very good high-quality web hosting server.
+Next, you need an excellent high-quality web hosting server.
 This is one area you shouldn’t bargain for less in all the tools necessary to build your blog.

 The quality of your web host server plays a very crucial role in the success of your online business.
 Due to the possible sudden rise in traffic, you need a web host that’s proven to handle the spike in traffic.